 Average temperatures quickly drop as Kyoto transitions from fall to winter.
 Winter is cold, but not unbearably so—at least not for most Western Europeans or North Americans.

-There’s truly something magical about catching the temples & shrines of Kyoto under a blanket of snow.
+I think there’s truly something magical about catching the temples & shrines of Kyoto under a blanket of snow.
 With the cooler temperatures of winter, there’s a bonus of thinner tourist crowds.
-Winter is a great time to find good accommodations deals in Kyoto.
+Winter is a great time to find good accommodation deals in Kyoto.

 What to wear in winter

 To stay comfortable, you’ll need to pack warmer clothes.
-Bring along sweaters, a warm winter coat, toque, and gloves or mittens.
+I’d suggest bringing along sweaters, a warm winter coat, a toque (or beanie for the non-Canadians), and gloves or mittens.

 January